iam-neerajkumar/Sales-Insights-Data-Analysis-Dashboard/README.md

 ## Sales Insights Data Analysis Project

-### Short Description / Purpose
+### 🎯 Short Description / Purpose

-This project demonstrates how to extract and analyze sales data using SQL queries and visualize the results using Power BI.
-The analysis includes customer insights, revenue tracking, and market-level segmentation with a focus on Chennai.
-It's ideal for learners and analysts exploring SQL-based data exploration and basic Power BI transformation.
+This project demonstrates my ability to extract, analyze, and visualize complex sales data using SQL and Power BI.
+It delivers actionable insights on customer behavior, revenue trends, and market segmentation with a focus on the Chennai region.
+The project showcases practical skills in writing efficient SQL queries, data transformation, and dashboard creation to support data-driven business decisions.

-### Data Analysis Using SQL

-1. Show all customer records

-    `SELECT * FROM customers;`

-1. Show total number of customers

-    `SELECT count(*) FROM customers;`

-1. Show transactions for Chennai market (market code for chennai is Mark001

-    `SELECT * FROM transactions where market_code='Mark001';`

-1. Show distrinct product codes that were sold in chennai

-    `SELECT distinct product_code FROM transactions where market_code='Mark001';`

-1. Show transactions where currency is US dollars

-    `SELECT * from transactions where currency="USD"`

-1. Show transactions in 2020 join by date table

-    `SELECT transactions.*, date.* FROM transactions INNER JOIN date ON transactions.order_date=date.date where date.year=2020;`

-1. Show total revenue in year 2020,

-    `SELECT SUM(transactions.sales_amount) FROM transactions INNER JOIN date ON transactions.order_date=date.date where date.year=2020 and transactions.currency="INR\r" or transactions.currency="USD\r";`

-1. Show total revenue in year 2020, January Month,

-    `SELECT SUM(transactions.sales_amount) FROM transactions INNER JOIN date ON transactions.order_date=date.date where date.year=2020 and and date.month_name="January" and (transactions.currency="INR\r" or transactions.currency="USD\r");`

-1. Show total revenue in year 2020 in Chennai

-    `SELECT SUM(transactions.sales_amount) FROM transactions INNER JOIN date ON transactions.order_date=date.date where date.year=2020 and transactions.market_code="Mark001";`
+### 🧰 Tech Stack

+This project uses the following tools and technologies:

+- **🛢️ MySQL**
+  Used to store, query, and analyze the transactional and customer data via SQL.

+- **📂 SQL (Structured Query Language)**
+  Core language for data extraction, joining tables, aggregating metrics, and filtering records for insights.

+- **📄 db_dump.sql**
+  SQL dump file used to populate the MySQL database with all relevant tables and data.

-#Data Analysis Using Power BI
+- **📊 Power BI Desktop**

-1. Formula to create norm_amount column

-`= Table.AddColumn(#"Filtered Rows", "norm_amount", each if [currency] = "USD" or [currency] ="USD#(cr)" then [sales_amount]*75 else [sales_amount], type any)`
+  For data visualization, dashboard creation, and business intelligence reporting.

+- **🧮 Power Query (M Language)**
+  Used within Power BI to transform and clean data, including currency normalization logic.

+- **📁 File Format**
+  `.sql` for the database, `.pbix` for the Power BI report, and `.md` for documentation.

 ### 💡 Business Impact & Insights